jordanpg/mafia-madness-too/README.md

 # mafia-madness-too
 rewriting and improving mafia madness

-note that the version posted here may or may not be functional sry lol wait for a release for a better guarantee of that
+the version here should be the latest functional version